Preparing Pets for Post-Quarantine Life

-In conclusion, provide your dog of any age with lots of fun things to do throughout the day and if you suspect separation anxiety, make an appointment with your vet to rule out alternative medical concerns then speak to your behavioral counselor to create a tailored training and management program.
+In conclusion, provide your dog of any age with lots of fun things to do throughout the day.
+If you suspect separation anxiety, make an appointment with your vet to rule out alternative medical concerns.
+Then speak to your behavioral counselor to create a tailored training and management program.